 Pursuant to the Company's Supply and License Agreement with Mayne Pharma Ventures Pty Ltd. and its affiliates ("Mayne Pharma") which was originally entered into on September 3, 2013, amended and restated on June 24, 2014 and May 15, 2015, most recently amended on November 22, 2016 and January 10, 2018, Mayne Pharma is obligated to: (i) supply the Company with its patented formulation of SUBA-Itraconazole in a particular dose formulation for the treatment of human patients with cancer via oral administration (with the initial areas of investigation being prostate, lung and skin cancer) in the United States, (ii) provide the Company with an exclusive license to perform specified development activities and to commercialize SUBA-Itraconazole for the treatment of cancer via oral administration in the United States and (iii) participate in a joint development committee (the "JDC") with the Company to clinically develop SUBA-Itraconazole for the treatment of cancer in the United States.
-Mayne Pharma will also provide certain services (in accordance with the development plan and budget for the Company's product) including to direct clinical programming (subject to the oversight and approval by the JDC and, in certain circumstances, the Board of Directors), and to direct mercer of Mayne Pharma's expense (other than third party costs agreed to by the Company and Mayne Pharma), and such services will be subject to the Company's prior approval.
+Mayne Pharma will also provide certain services (in accordance with the development plan and budget for the Company's product) including to direct clinical programming (subject to the oversight and approval by the JDC and, in certain circumstances, the Board of Directors), and to direct the regulatory approval process and intellectual property strategy related to the product.
+Any services provided to the Company by Mayne Pharma in this regard will be provided at Mayne Pharma's expense (other than third party costs agreed to by the Company and Mayne Pharma), and such services will be subject to the Company's prior approval.

 On June 24, 2014 and again on May 15, 2015, the Company and Mayne Pharma, along with Nicholas J. Virca, President and Chief Executive Officer, Frank E. O'Donnell, Jr., M.D., former Executive Chairman, and Hedgepath, LLC consummated a series of related transactions to fulfill certain conditions of the original Supply and License Agreement and Amended and Restated Supply and License Agreements, respectively.
 In connection therewith, the Company and Mayne Pharma entered into the Second Amended and Restated Supply and License Agreement.
-On November 22, 2016, the Company entered into Amendement No. 1 to the Second Amended and Restated Supply and License Agreement, the Amendment, which amends that certain Second Amended and Restated Supply and License Agreement, dated May 15, 2015, extends the date on which the Company must achieve regulatory approval in the U.S. to commercialize SUBA-Itraconazole to December 31, 2018 from June 30, 2017.
-A second amendment to the Second Amended and Restated Supply and License Agreement to the Second Amended and Restated Supply and License Agreement to the Second Amended and Restated Supply and License Agreement to the Second Amended and Restated Supply and License Agreement to the Second Amended and Restated Supply and License Agreement was entered into on January 10, 2018 and is further discussed in Note 11 below.
+On November 22, 2016, the Company entered into Amendment No. 1 to the Second Amended and Restated Supply and License Agreement, dated May 15, 2015, extends the date on which the Company must achieve regulatory approval in the U.S. to commercialize SUBA-Itraconazole to December 31, 2018 from June 30, 2017.
+A second amendment to the Second Amended and Restated Supply and License Agreement was entered into on January 10, 2018 and is further discussed in Note 11 below.